By 2030, on average:

 Over the ten-year period, high out-of-pocket costs for drugs are estimated to cause 1.1 million premature deaths of seniors in the Medicare program and lead to an additional $177.4 billion in avoidable Medicare medical costs.
 The plurality of premature deaths is due to cardiac conditions (atrial fibrillation and ischemic heart disease), causing 354,800 seniors to die prematurely over the ten-year period.
 High drug prices are estimated to contribute to 70,400 premature deaths from chronic kidney disease, 69,300 premature deaths from chronic obstructive pulmonary disease, and 62,700 premature deaths from diabetes among seniors by 2031.

 Reducing drug prices through Medicare negotiation could significantly reduce the number of premature deaths.
-After calibrating to the Congressional Budget Office’s score of H.R.
-3, the Elijah E. Cummings Lower Drug Costs Now Act, the model estimates that granting Medicare the authority to negotiate and limit drug price increases could prevent 93,900 deaths per year.
+After calibrating to the Congressional Budget Office’s score of H.R.3, the Elijah E. Cummings Lower Drug Costs Now Act, the model estimates that granting Medicare the authority to negotiate and limiting drug price increases could prevent 93,900 deaths per year.
 These policy changes are projected to reduce Medicare spending by $475.9 billion by 2030.

 Under existing policies, Medicare Part D plans and manufacturers only cover up to 75% of a drug’s list price cost, leaving the patient responsible for the remaining 25% until they reach the catastrophic phase.
 As drug companies continue to raise list prices, patients may experience a significant increase in their coinsurance costs.